 Degrees and Career Training for Fine Artists

 Fine artists enjoy careers as painters, sculptors, or illustrators, and display their work in galleries, museums, corporate collections, homes, and in the case of illustrators, books and textbooks.
-Many fine artists teach classes as a way to subsidize their income, which was a median of $42,070 in 2007, according to the BLS.
 Various universities and colleges offer Bachelor of Arts degrees and advanced degrees in fine art with online components.
 Independent art and design schools also offer many online classes, which supplement studio work.
 Studio training includes painting, illustrating, sketching, sculpting, restoring, and printmaking.
 Successful completion of academic training will facilitate the development of your portfolio, showcasing your best work for potential employers and clients.

 Degrees and Career Training for Multi-Media Artists and Animators

 Multi-media and animation careers are increasingly popular.
 If you are as comfortable with computers as you are with art, this career path provides an excellent fit.
 Multi-media and animation artists create special effects as well as storyboards, which present scenes similar to that of a comic strip, for the motion picture, video, and advertising industries.
-The BLS reports that the median wage for multi-media artists was $54,550 in 2007.
 Most multi-media artists have a bachelor's degree.
 Many online programs offer multi-media and animation classes in drawing, color, character, design, and computer applications.

 If you truly dream of becoming an artist, don't let anything stand in your way.
 Get the career training you need to succeed.
 An online education program can enable you to take the first step today.